Attack on Reginald Denny: Attack

 Antoine Miller climbed up and opened the truck door, giving an unidentified man the chance to pull Denny out and throw him on the ground.
-Henry Watson stood on Denny's neck to hold him down as a group of men surrounded him and Anthony Brown kicked him in the abdomen.
+Henry Watson stood on Denny's neck to hold him down as a group of men surrounded him, and Anthony Brown kicked him in the abdomen.
 As Watson walked away, two other unidentified men joined in the attack: one hurled a five-pound oxygenator stolen from Larry Tarvin's truck at Denny's head, and the other kicked him and hit him with a claw hammer.
-News footage showed Damian Williams throwing a cinder block at Denny's head, then doing a football-style victory dance in the road and gesticulating gang signs at the Los Angeles News Service helicopter of Zoey Tur and Marika Gerrard.
-After the beating ended, some men threw beer bottles at the unconscious body and a man searched Denny's back pockets, taking his wallet.
-Tur and Gerrard reported that there was no police presence in the area.
+News footage showed Damian Williams throwing a cinder block at Denny's head, then doing a football-style victory dance in the road and gesticulating gang signs.
+After the beating ended, some men threw beer bottles at Denny and a man searched his back pockets, taking his wallet.
+Tur and Gerrard, observing the beating from their helicopter, reported that there were no police in the area.

-Four Black residents of South Central Los Angeles, Bobby Green Jr., Lei Yuille, Titus Murphy, and Terri Barnett, who had been watching the events on television, came to Denny's aid.
+Four black residents of South Central Los Angeles, Bobby Green Jr., Lei Yuille, Titus Murphy, and Terri Barnett, who had been watching the events on television, came to Denny's aid.
 Green, also a truck driver, boarded Denny's truck and drove him to the Daniel Freeman Hospital in Inglewood.
+Murphy would later say, "Something inside me said, 'Get up; you have to do something.'"
 Paramedics who attended to Denny said he suffered major trauma and came very close to dying.
 Soon after Green took him to the hospital, Denny suffered a seizure.
 His skull was fractured in 91 places and pushed into his brain.
 His left eye was so badly dislocated that it would have fallen into his sinus cavity had the surgeons not replaced the crushed bone with a piece of plastic.
-A permanent crater remains in his forehead despite efforts to correct it.
+A crater remained in his forehead despite efforts to correct it.